2021 Myanmar coup d'état: Later developments

 On 8 March 2021, state-controlled channel MRTV announced that the Ministry of Information revoked the licences for five local media outlets: Mizzima, Myanmar Now, DVB, 7 Day News, and Khit Thit Media.
 The announcement stated that the outlets were prohibited from publishing and broadcasting in any type of media and by using any sort of technology.

 On 9 March 2021, Kyaw Zwar Minn, the Burmese ambassador to the United Kingdom, was recalled after he called for release of Aung San Suu Kyi.

 On 18 October 2021, Min Aung Hlaing announced the release of 5,636 prisoners jailed for protesting against the coup.
 According to the Assistance Association for Political Prisoners, more than 7,300 protesters remained imprisoned across the country following the announcement.

 On 10 January 2022, Aung San Suu Kyi was convicted and sentenced to four years in prison for possessing walkie-talkies in her home and for violating COVID-19 protocols.

 On 1 August 2022, Myanmar junta's extended the state of emergency for another six months, after the leader Min Aung Hlaing's request to "serve for an additional 6 months".
 The decision was unanimously taken by the junta's National Defence and Security Council.

 Armed insurgencies by the People's Defence Force of the National Unity Government have erupted throughout Myanmar in response to the military government's crackdown on anti-coup protests.

+On 17 April 2026, President Win Myint was released after being granted amnesty during the Myanmar New Year’s Day.